 The department relies on water usage information for accurate water resource management advice and decisions.
-The department's compliance monitoring of licensed use provides accurate information on actual licensed water use to ensure the sustainable management of water resources for the long term benefit of the state.
+The department's compliance monitoring of licensed use

 The department undertakes compliance monitoring and, where appropriate, enforcement action when licensed water use is found to be not in accordance with terms, restrictions and conditions.
 Compliance monitoring within a riskbased framework ensures the department fulfils its legislative requirements, while ensuring efficient and sustainable productive water use.